gravitational/teleport/rfd/XXXX-securing-amis.md

 #### **Publishing to `teleport-prod`**

 These new images will be published to the `teleport-prod` AWS account.
-This will partiall obviate the need to move the legacy images from the `gravitational` AWS account.
+This will partially obviate the need to move the legacy images from the `gravitational` AWS account.

 As per the existing AMI builds, AMIs will be constructed as part of the tag build, and